dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 advantage.
 This is true to some extent.
 However, it's cowardly and unethical to restrict this information and allow Americans to incriminate themselves under some false presumption, as though we ourselves are the enemy in the War on Terror.
+And it would look like some Americans are just straight up slaves at this point!

+### Where's the War on Terror Being Fought?

 The last time I checked, the War on Terror was fighting some enemy hellbent on the destruction of America in some sandy, desolate country so far off it might as well be the dusty plains of Mars.
 In fact, The War on Terror was declared by Congress with the AUMF on Al Qaeda, enumerating the specific non-state groups we were fighting against, while providing room for expansion to those groups who might use similar tactics.

 So where are the car-bombs?
 Where are these things?
 Where's the shipments of arms?
 Where are the flag-burnings?
 Where's the anti-American sentiment?
 If proclamation that our rates are sacred is tantamount to treason, then string me up and call me bin Laden.

-### Psychological/Informational Warfare on Your Own Citizens Is For Cowards
+### Domestic Psychological & Informational Is Cowardly

 It is immoral to encourage conflict among Americans who are ignorant of what's truly going on.
 It is cowardly to do this, explaining it away as being strategically superior.
+Please tell me more about how these actions are strategic!
 It is unethical to do all this in willful ignorance, claiming we're doing it for our own self-preservation when it's more likely to lead to our demise.

 The degree of behavior leading us to cover up reported torture, especially on US Citizens implies foreknowledge and calculation and entanglement with legal counsel.
 Also, providing legal advice to someone on how to get away with warcrimes is a warcrime.
 I read that somewhere.

+# WHY R U SO MAD DOOD?!

-And yeh ... you might ask me "Well, why are you so mad dood" and I'd tell you that I've been through up to a decade of this and at least five years.
+And yeh ... you might ask me that and I'd tell you that I've been through up to a decade of this and at least five years.
 And I'm lucky I haven't been killed or commited suicide or worse.

+### Dante's Inferno and Fates Worse Than Death

 Yes, there is are worse things than death.
 Much worse.
 Like what's happening right here, right now, in my life.
 In Dante's Inferno, the deepest, darkest layer of hell is for treason.
 Who's the traitor here?
 Is it **the man** who spoke up about the violations of civil liberties he was so proud of, disregarding the consequences and enduring torture for the better part of a decade?
 Or is it the cunning, airtight, well-advised, criminally malicious **group of people** who crafted this system?
 Who never admitted victims an indication of torture?
 Who understood it wasn't effective?
 Who acted like they didn't know?
 Who exposed America to the legal liability of warcrimes? *WHO STILL, TO THIS DAY, CANNOT APOLOGIZE OR ACKNOWLEDGE WHAT THEY DID, WHO THEY DID IT TO OR WHY!?*

-The answer to that is simple, in my mind.
+To me, the answer to that is clear.
+The ownership for the original sin and such collateral damage belongs to all of us, but especially those who worked the hardest and lied the most.

+### Waterboarding, on Supersoakers

 These people act like waterboarding is basically as a bad as goin to the pool to get a suntan and somebody splashes a little water on you